seanbaxter/circle/variant/README.md

     m...[j](std::forward<T>(arg)), _index(j) { }
 ```

-The converting constructor takes an argument and finds the best variant alternative to initialize with it.
+The converting constructor takes an argument and performs overload resolution to determine the best viable variant alternative to initialize with it.
 This is what the long first paragraph in the Standard describes.
 However, with ISO C++, this pattern is annoying to implement and very slow to compile.
 Circle has a new feature `__preferred_copy_init` which finds the best viable type to initialize as a builtin:

 `__preferred_copy_init`_(argument-type, candidate-types)_
 * _argument-type_ - The type of the argument we want on the rhs of the initialization.
-* _candidate-types_ - A list (or expanded parameter pack) of candidate types.
+* _candidate-types_ - A list of candidate types.
 For our variant, these are all the variant alternative types `Types`.

-The return value is the integer index of the type with the best viable initialization.
+The return value is the index of the type with the best viable initialization.
 If there is no viable initialization, or there are more than one best viable initializations, the return value is -1.

-The firs constraint in the _requires-clause_ checks that `__preferred_copy_init` returns a successful index.
+The first constraint in the _requires-clause_ checks that `__preferred_copy_init` returns a successful index.
 The remaining constraints are copied straight out of the standard.

-Circle's [type trait syntax](https://github.com/seanbaxter/circle/blob/master/imperative/README.md#type-traits) lets us imperatively access information about types resorting to argument deduction tricks.
+Circle's [type trait syntax](https://github.com/seanbaxter/circle/blob/master/imperative/README.md#type-traits) lets us imperatively access information about types, without resorting to obscure argument deduction tricks.
 We're supposed to reject arguments that are specializations of the templates `in_place_type_t` or `in_place_index_t`.
 Writing `T.template != std::in_place_type_t` does precisely that, without needing a generic _is-specialization_ library feature.
 This works even when the argument isn't a class specialization at all: in isolation, `T.template` will cause a substitution failure when `T` is, say, `int`.
 But `T.template != std::in_place_type_t` is a special comparison expression, which serves as an _is-specialization_ operator when its operands name templates.

 ## `in_place_type_t` constructor.